Passover 2026 - Start/End Dates, Seder, Calendar

 Passover and Easter connections: According to Christian tradition, Jesus's crucifixion and resurrection occurred during the Jewish Passover.
 The Last Supper is believed to be the first Seder meal of Passover that Jesus and his followers enjoyed to celebrate the event.

 Passover's date: Passover is a Jewish holiday that commemorates the liberation of the Israelites from slavery in Egypt as described in the biblical Book of Exodus.
 It follows the Hebrew calendar, which begins on the 15th day of the Hebrew lunar month of Nisan.
 Passover usually begins in March or April.
-In 2024, It will fall between April 22nd and 30th.

 Are Passover and Good Friday the Same Day?